 Maximum Recovery in Children with Post-Surgical Physical Therapy

-When your child has problems such as cerebral palsy, motor development delay, genetic deformities, muscle diseases, congenital hip dislocation, leg and foot deformities, daily life activities can become challenging.
-When we conduct orthopedic surgery and physical therapy processes simultaneously in these situations, we aim for your child to gain the effects of surgery in the most efficient way and get maximum benefit from the surgery process.
+In conditions such as cerebral palsy, motor development delay, genetic deformities, muscle diseases, congenital hip dislocation, leg and foot deformities, the child’s daily life activities can become more challenging.
+In this process, by planning orthopedic surgery and physical therapy simultaneously, we aim to best support the benefits of surgery and achieve optimal results from the treatment process.

 Why is Post-Surgical Physical Therapy Important?